ud-pci/pCI/docs/portal_codes.rst

 Portal codes
 ============

 In this section, we describe supplementary python scripts used to generate csv-formatted databases of energy levels and matrix elements for the University of Delaware's `Portal for High-Precision Atomic Data and Computation <https://www1.udel.edu/atom/>`_.
 The required input files can be obtained from ``conf`` for energies and ``dtm`` for matrix elements.
-This process has been heavily automated using the `pCI-py scripts <pci-py.md>`_.
+This process has been heavily automated using the :doc:`pCI-py scripts <pci-py>`.

 Method
 ------